BDC Hamburger Icon

 Up to 2,000 Mbps

-If you’re deciding between business DSL and cable, DSL may be satisfactory if your internet needs are minimal and you don’t have plans to expand.
-Cable is a better option if you use cloud software and plan to add more employees and devices to your workplace.
+If you're deciding between business DSL and cable, DSL may be sufficient if your internet needs are minimal and you don't plan to expand.
+Cable is a better option if you use cloud software and anticipate adding more employees and devices to your workplace.

 Fiber-optic internet

-Each fiber-optic cable houses hundreds of optical fibers made by stretching glass or plastic to only one-tenth the diameter of a human hair.
+Each fiber-optic cable houses hundreds of optical fibers formed by stretching glass or plastic to a diameter just one-tenth that of a human hair.
 Each fiber can transmit data at roughly 70 percent the speed of light.
-Fiber internet signals also benefit from not being dependent on electricity, unlike the copper coaxial cables used to support cable broadband internet access.
+Fiber internet signals also benefit from not relying on electricity, unlike the copper coaxial cables used for cable broadband internet access.

-The result is that power outages will have little — or even no — effect on fiber internet performance.
-There’s also no need to worry about electromagnetic interference from any nearby powerful electrical equipment.
+As a result, power outages have little or no effect on fiber internet performance.
+There’s also no need to worry about electromagnetic interference from nearby electrical equipment.

-While the current leading data transmission technology is widely available in many urban centers across the country, coverage is currently restricted to around 43 percent of the population.
+Although fiber is widely available in many urban centers across the country, current coverage is limited to around 51 percent of the population.

-Google, Verizon, AT&T and Spectrum are among the companies continuously growing their fiber infrastructure nationwide.
-Pricing for fiber is similar to that of cable at higher speeds and could even be less expensive than cable packages above 100 Mbps.
+Google, Verizon, AT&T and Spectrum are among the companies expanding their fiber infrastructure nationwide.
+At higher speeds, fiber pricing is comparable to cable and may even be more cost-effective than cable packages exceeding 100 Mbps.

 Fiber-optic internet pricing

-About $60 per month for basic service, with higher prices for top speeds
+About $60 per month for a basic service, with higher prices for top speeds

 Fiber-optic internet speed